Omar-Alaqeeli/Luminous/README.md

 >> val c
 82
 ```
 Notice that we can’t add `a` and `b` directly without first defining a variable that equal to their sum, `c`, thus the evaluation is inquired for `c`.
-Also, when defining variables, each sentence has to be concluded with a semicolon, `;`, otherwise and error will occur.
+Also, when defining variables, each sentence has to be concluded with a semicolon, `;`, otherwise error will occur.

 ### Example 2: